 If you’re interested in a card with a rewards structure, the Chase Freedom Unlimited® is a great option.
-This card offers a 0% introductory APR on purchases for 15 months (17.24% – 25.99% variable APR thereafter), and you’ll earn 3% cash back on all purchases up to $20,000 your first year, then an unlimited 1.5%.
+This card offers a 0% introductory APR on purchases for 15 months (16.74% – 25.49% variable APR thereafter), and you’ll earn $150 cash back after spending $500 in the first 3 months, and unlimited 1.5% on purchases.

 Medical credit cards